Laser Hair Removal Before and Aftercare | SEV Laser

 Soothe the Skin

-Sun protection continues to be mandatory after you laser hair removal treatments.
+Sun protection continues to be mandatory after your laser hair removal treatments.
 For the highest level of protection, keep the treatment area protected with clothing (ideally UPF-rated garments), or use sunscreen with a minimum of 50 SPF and re-apply as directed on the packaging.

 Choose Comfy Clothing

-After you laser treatment is the perfect time to wear your comfiest clothing, especially over the area you just had treated.
+After you laser treatment is the perfect time to wear your comfiest clothing, especially over the area you just had treatment.
 Your skin will be a little sensitive, so you’re aiming for garments that won’t chafe.
 That can mean soft cotton undies after Brazilian laser hair removal, loose skirts or lounge pants after leg treatments, and so on.

 Wait to Shave